fetterollie/Tanzanian-Water-Wells/README.md

 - location of well
 - cost of fuel (drilling and transportation)

 Pumps in wells generally last 10 or more years but their parts do have a finite life span.
 The cost of repairing a well can range from a few hundred dollars to several thousand dollars.
-Sending repair efforts to wells that are predicted to need repairs but are in fact functioning (a false negative) use costly resources that could be put toward the wells that are actually in need of repair.
+Sending repair efforts to wells that are predicted to need repairs but are in fact functioning (a false positive) use costly resources that could be put toward the wells that are actually in need of repair.

-## About the Data
+## Data Understanding
 Data for this project is from [Taarifa](http://taarifa.org/) and the [Tanzanian Ministry of Water](http://maji.go.tz/).

 ## Functions/Classes
 This section houses functions and classes created to help later on in the notebook.
 ## Pipelines & Transformers